TUBAF-IUZ-LiaScript/English_for_BAI_MM_BWM_BM/videos_summaries.md

 Ada Lovelace died of uterine cancer on November 27, 1852 at the age of 36.
 She was buried in the Byron family vault inside the Church of St. Mary Magdalene in the English town of Hucknall.
 Ada’s contributions to modern computer science where basically discovered by Alan Turing in the 1940s.
 He was strongly influenced by Lovelace’s and Babbage’s works and later became known as the father of theoretical computer science and artificial intelligence.
 In the 1970s, the first standardized programming language was named “Ada” after Lovelace’s legacy.
 It is still used to this day in the operation of real-time systems in many fields.
 All in All, Ada’s vision far surpassed any of her contemporaries and laid the very foundations of modern computer programming science.

 ### Summary 2/2
-work in progress...
+{{1}}
+In the YouTube video "Ada Lovelace: The First Computer Programmer" handles the author, Biographics in this case, the Biography of previously mentioned Ada Lovelace.
+"Biographics" starts off with Adas early childhood and mentions her mothers fanaticism to steer her in the exact opposite way of her father, who she saw as mentally ill because of his poetic mind.
+The chosen course was therefore mathematics, in which Ada was gifted, and science in general.
+Lessons in self-control were given to her by her mother in which she was to sit still or lie down, unmoving, over a big amount of time.
+Ada then battled sickness from the age of 14 to 17.
+After that she was presented at court and charmed them with her "brilliant mind"
+At one such party she learned of the Difference Engine, a calculator invented by the "father of the computer".
+Her enthusiasm in face of the machine earned herself a mentor and lifelong friend in Charles Babbage.
+After learning of the Analytical Engine from her mentor she dedicated little over a decade into studying it.
+Under this study falls the translation and commentation of a french article.
+Ada Lovelace exceeded her mentor in realizing the full potential of the machine.
+She didn't stop with numbers but theorized that with the help of codes the engine could even process letters.
+The following part of the video is about her personal life.
+She had a husband and three children after which she shifted her focus back to mathematics and science.
+Her health was, after a case of cholera, not as good as it used to be and she suffered under her medication with mood swings and hallucinations.
+Ada flirted and later even started to gamble on horses until she died of cancer in 1852.
+After that she was buried next to her father.
+At last  "Biographics" talks about her legacy.
+An example for that are Alan Turing, who was greatly influenced by her notes, and the high-order computer programming language Ada.
+Until today it is still used in many areas such as health care, transportation and many more.
+Furthermore there is an entire day in October named after her.

+--{{1}}--
+In the YouTube video "Ada Lovelace: The First Computer Programmer" handles the author, Biographics in this case, the Biography of previously mentioned Ada Lovelace.
+"Biographics" starts off with Adas early childhood and mentions her mothers fanaticism to steer her in the exact opposite way of her father, who she saw as mentally ill because of his poetic mind.
+The chosen course was therefore mathematics, in which Ada was gifted, and science in general.
+Lessons in self-control were given to her by her mother in which she was to sit still or lie down, unmoving, over a big amount of time.
+Ada then battled sickness from the age of 14 to 17.
+After that she was presented at court and charmed them with her "brilliant mind"
+At one such party she learned of the Difference Engine, a calculator invented by the "father of the computer".
+Her enthusiasm in face of the machine earned herself a mentor and lifelong friend in Charles Babbage.
+After learning of the Analytical Engine from her mentor she dedicated little over a decade into studying it.
+Under this study falls the translation and commentation of a french article.
+Ada Lovelace exceeded her mentor in realizing the full potential of the machine.
+She didn't stop with numbers but theorized that with the help of codes the engine could even process letters.
+The following part of the video is about her personal life.
+She had a husband and three children after which she shifted her focus back to mathematics and science.
+Her health was, after a case of cholera, not as good as it used to be and she suffered under her medication with mood swings and hallucinations.
+Ada flirted and later even started to gamble on horses until she died of cancer in 1852.
+After that she was buried next to her father.
+At last  "Biographics" talks about her legacy.
+An example for that are Alan Turing, who was greatly influenced by her notes, and the high-order computer programming language Ada.
+Until today it is still used in many areas such as health care, transportation and many more.
+Furthermore there is an entire day in October named after her.

 ## Bertrand Russell
 !?[](https://youtu.be/rSoO-bI8ax4)
 ### Summary
 {{1}}
 A (very) Brief History of Bertrand Russell

 {{1}}
 Bertrand Russel was a very influential mathematician and philosopher.
 He was born as the youngest son of a British aristocrat family with very progressive views.
 After his parents and sister died of illnesses, he and his brother Frank were raised by his grandmother, who was a devout christian, but otherwise very progressive.
 Despite her insistence on raising him christian, Bertrand Russell became an atheist at 18.

 {{1}}
 Russell had suicidal thoughts in his youth, but his interest in learning gave him motivation to live.
 According to him, mathematics saved his life.

 {{1}}
 He studied mathematics at Cambridge.
 {{1}}

 He went to Italy and met other important mathematicians.

 {{1}}
 Ludwig Wittgenstein was a student of his.

 {{1}}
 During World War I, he was sent to prison for his pacifist views.

 {{1}}
 He was originally excited about communism, but a trip to soviet Russia in 1920 changed his mind, though none of his travel companions shared his skepticism.

 {{1}}
 He was married four times.

 {{1}}
 After World War II, he argued that it would be more moral for the USA to fight a war against the USSR as long as only they had nuclear weapons, rather than when both countries would have them,  because it would mean fewer casualties.
 After it was known that the USSR had nuclear bombs too, he advocated for nuclear disarmment instead.
     He also opposed the Vietnam war.

 --{{1}}--